graphile/starter/README.md

 The docker environment (`docker-compose.yml`) is set up so you can almost work with this repo like you would directly.

-There is a `webapp` docker-compose service which has `node` and `yarn` already installed.
+There is a `server` docker-compose service which has `node` and `yarn` already installed.
 Once you have everything setup you can simply start it via `docker-compose up`, or use the the alias `yarn docker start`, which does some more useful stuff as well.
 The `yarn docker` commands are provided by `docker/package.json`.

 You also could start the service in detached mode, then attach into the running service to work from inside the container like you would locally.
-If you want, you can do this with the `dev` service instead of the `webapp` service.
+If you want, you can do this with the `dev` service instead of the `server` service.
 The `dev` service provides a few more developer tools (like `git`, `tmux`, ...) which are helpful for developing, but it is not appropriate for production usage and may make it harder to reproduce issues.

 **NOTE (for Windows)**: For _hot-reloading_ to work, you may need to install and run [docker-volume-watcher](https://github.com/merofeev/docker-windows-volume-watcher)